salixzs/Dapper.Cqrs/README.md

 * Inject `ICommandQueryContext` into your business logic class and use it to execute `IQuery` and `ICommand` classes against database engine.
 This is the only dependency required to work with database (Yeah, no more numerous repositories to depend upon!)

 ## IQuery
 Required to be able to read data from database.
-Create new class and implement its interface:
+Create new class and implement its interface (used provided base class to partially do that):
 ```csharp
 public sealed class SampleQuery : MsSqlQueryMultipleBase<SampleData>
 {